department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-plan.md

 - Why do Veterans come to VA.gov?
 With what goals/tasks in mind?
 - How do Veterans try to find what they’re looking for on VA.gov?
   - Where do they typically start?
 (Google/Facebook/MHV/eBenefits/VA.gov)
   - What do they typically do on VA.gov?
+What tools have they tried using?
-    - Search and/or browse?
+    - Search (in header) and/or browse?
     - 4 white quadrants?
 Topics below the photos?
 Buttons below the topics?
 Footer links?
 Header links?
-Mega-menus/Benefit Hubs?
+Benefit Hubs (mega-menu dropdowns)?
     - Resources & Support?
 Find a Form?
 Find a Location?
 Find Yellow Ribbon school?
 - Do they find what they're looking for?
-If not, what was it?
+If not, what were they looking for?
-- What pain points are there?
+- What pain points are there in terms of findability and usage?
 - What works well?
 - Are there any differences for desktop vs. mobile users?
 - Do Veterans read/notice/click on the banner content on the home page?

 ## Hypotheses
-- Veterans want to find what they’re looking for and don’t want to choose between multiple methods/tools/pages unless it helps them get better results.
+- Veterans are focused on what they’re looking for and don’t want to navigate multiple tools unless it helps them get better results.
+- Veterans don't care where the information they're looking for is stored, as long as they are able to find it.
-- Veterans aren't aware of all the current search and browse features on VA.gov.
+- Veterans aren't aware of all the current search and browse tools on VA.gov.

 ## Method
 We will conduct remote moderated research sessions via Zoom using the Perigean contract.
-Participants will be asked a series of interview questions about their past usage of the VA.gov site, and then will be given a set of common Veteran tasks (pulled from [list compiled here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/research/Veteran%20Tasks%20on%20VA.gov.xlsx)) as prompts to explore the live VA.gov website.
+Participants will be asked a series of interview questions about their past usage of the VA.gov site and demonstrate some of what they've done, and then will be given some common Veteran tasks (pulled from [list compiled here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/research/Veteran%20Tasks%20on%20VA.gov.xlsx)) as prompts to explore the live VA.gov website.

-We will also explore analytics data to see where people click on the VA.gov home page and compare usage statistics across the different search and browse interfaces on the site.
+We will also explore analytics data to see where people click on the VA.gov home page and compare usage statistics across the different search and browse tools on the site.

 # RESUME WORKING HERE........................